This website requires JavaScript.

 2. Stable Internet (The Invisible Lifeline)

 Here's the harsh truth: An unstable connection is the fastest way to lose viewers.
 No one wants to watch a slideshow!
-Wireless is convenient, but for streaming, Ethernet is King.
+Wireless is convenient, but for streaming, Ethernet is King—especially when paired with a reliable network switch for live streaming.
 Always plug in for stability.

 You might be wondering, "How fast is fast enough?"
 Don't worry, I've got the numbers.
 Below are the upload speeds you should aim for to keep your stream buttery smooth at 1080p.